 Any time you see or hear the word “City,” it almost certainly means Manchester City, who won the league in 2012 and 2014.

 Class of 92

 Six players who came up together through the Manchester United youth system, made their debuts in 1992, and formed the core of their awesome teams in the 1990s: Paul Scholes, Ryan Giggs, David Beckham, Nicky Butt and the Neville Brothers.
 (Giggs just retired in 2014!)
-There’s even a movie about them:

 Ran into, clumsily.

 Get the ball the hell out of their end